Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Preliminaries

-\item Let $f : X \to Z$ be a morphism between normal varieties, and $D$ be a $\bR$-divisor on $X$.
-We say $D$ is \textit{ horizontal} over $Z$ if the induced map $\Supp D \to Z$ is dominant, otherwise we say $D$ is \textit{vertical} over $Z$.
-Given an $\bR$-divisor $D$ on $X$, there is a unique decomposition $D=D^h+D^v$ such that \begin{itemize} \item$\Supp D^h$, $\Supp D^v$ have no common components, \item every component of $\Supp D^h$ is horizontal over $Z$, and \item $D^v$ is vertical over $Z$. \end{itemize} We call $D^h$ the \textit{horizontal part} of $D$ and $D^v$ the \textit{vertical part} of $D$ with respect to $f:X\to Z$.
+\item Let $f : X \to Z$ be a morphism between normal quasi-projective varieties, and let $D$ be a $\bR$-divisor on $X$.
+We say $D$ is \textit{horizontal} over $Z$ if the induced map $\Supp D \to Z$ is dominant, otherwise we say $D$ is \textit{vertical} over $Z$.
+Given an $\bR$-divisor $D$ on $X$, there is a unique decomposition $D=D^\h+D^\vv$ such that \begin{itemize} \item$\Supp D^\h$, $\Supp D^\vv$ have no common components, \item every component of $\Supp D^\h$ is horizontal over $Z$, and \item $D^\vv$ is vertical over $Z$. \end{itemize} We call $D^\h$ the \textit{horizontal part} of $D$ and $D^\vv$ the \textit{vertical part} of $D$ with respect to $f:X\to Z$.

-\item We say that a set $\Phi \subset\bR$ satisfies the \textit{descending chain condition} (DCC, for short) if $\Phi$ does not contain any strictly decreasing inﬁnite sequence.
-Similarly, we say that a set $\Phi \subset\bR$ satisﬁes the \textit{ascending chain condition} (ACC, for short) if $\Phi$ does not contain any strictly increasing inﬁnite sequence.
+\item We say that a set $\Phi \subset\bR$ satisfies the \textit{descending chain condition} (DCC, for short) if $\Phi$ does not contain any strictly decreasing infinite sequence.
+Similarly, we say that a set $\Phi \subset\bR$ satisfies the \textit{ascending chain condition} (ACC, for short) if $\Phi$ does not contain any strictly increasing infinite sequence.